Probing the dynamics of stringy flux tubes with large $R$-charge: Elliptic functions

 In terms of the original parameter $m$ and $n$, the above formula reads

-The advantage of \eqref{eq:Pi-final-int2} is that the divergent contribution as $m \to 1$ is completely factorized.
-The integrand naturally splits into a term proportional to $-\log(1-m)$, which gives the explicit logarithmic divergence, and a remainder that is finite at $m,n=1$.
+The advantage of \eqref{eq:Pi-final-int2} is that, under the limits \eqref{limmnPi-1}-\eqref{eq:param-alpha}, the divergent contribution is completely factorized.
+In fact, the integrand naturally splits into a term proportional to $-\log(1-m)$, which gives the explicit logarithmic divergence, and a remainder that is finite at $m,n=1$.
 Moreover, expanding the integrand in powers of $(1-n)$ and $(1-m)$ generates only convergent integrals over $u$, so that \eqref{eq:Pi-final-int} provides a convenient starting point for a controlled asymptotic expansion around $m,n \to 1$ with fixed $\alpha = (1-m)/(1-n)$.
 Performing this double expansion and integrating each term, we arrive at the following expansion: